Penglai-Enclave/Penglai-Enclave-sPMP/README.md

 If everything is fine, you will enter a Linux terminal booted by Qemu with Penglai-installed.

-Enter the terminal with the user name: root, and passwords: sifive.
+Enter the terminal with the user name: root, and passwords: penglai.

 **Insmod the enclave-driver**